DevMountain/sql-2-afternoon/README.md

 <br />

-1. Get all invoices where the unit price on the invoice line is greater than $0.99.
+1. Get all invoices where the total is greater than $0.99.
 2. Get the invoice date, customer first and last names, and total from all invoices.
 3. Get the first name, last name, and support rep's first name and last name from all customers.
     * Support reps are on the Employee table.